 Aucilla - Things to Do

 The Western Sloughs are popular with squirrel and hog hunters.
 Turkey hunters can find good opportunities on some of the higher areas in the Western Sloughs and along the Aucilla River sinks.
 Deer are common throughout the area.
 Check the regulations summary brochure and hunt calendar before you visit.

 Enjoy bank fishing in the Western Sloughs, or combine hiking with fishing in numerous sinkholes and river rises along the trail system.
 The Wacissa River offers many angling opportunities for largemouth bass, Suwannee bass and various species of bream.
 Carry appropriate licenses and permits.

-The best way to see wildlife is by canoe or kayak early in the morning or evening or by walking quietly along the Aucilla Sinks Trail or the trams accessed from Highway 98.
+The best way to see wildlife is by canoe or kayak early in the morning or evening or by walking quietly along the Aucilla Sinks Trail or the roads accessed from Highway 98.
 Wading birds, turtles, and alligators are a few of the species commonly spotted here.
 Aucilla is part of the Great Florida Birding and Wildlife Trail.
 Visit the Wildlife page for more details.

 Hiking & Biking

-Bicyclists and hikers can enjoy any roads in the area as well as 10 miles of trams within the Western Sloughs accessible from Highway 98.
+Bicyclists and hikers can enjoy any roads in the area as well as seven miles of road within the Western Sloughs accessible from Highway 98.
 Segments of the Florida National Scenic Trail include the Aucilla Sinks Trail, which features numerous sinkholes and the Aucilla River Trail, which follows the east bank of the Aucilla River for 7.1 miles.
 Expect scenic views of high, steep banks and rocky outcrops.
 Download and print a trail map before you go!